jradcliffe5/wf_vlbi_scheduler/README.md

 # Wide-field VLBI scheduler

 This code generates the phase centres for wide-field VLBI correlation.
-The final version shall have capabilities to cover an entire area but currently only takes an input catalogue and outputs a VEX suitable format for correlators.
+The final version shall have capabilities to cover an entire area but currently only takes an input catalogue and outputs a VEX format that's suitable format for correlators.

 ## Prerequisites
 The code uses python 3.7 and requires the following dependencies that can be installed using `pip`